All Episodes

 I've been around the world many times.

-Tomas Green Morton in Brazil.
+And Tomas Green Morton in Brazil, I visited him.

-He's written up in the Second Coming of Science.
+He's written up in The Second Coming of Science.

 And he was able to bend spoons at a distance.